-- When the ignition is in the 2 (OFF) position, the indicator will flash once every 2 seconds to indicate the SecuriLock[TM] system is functioning as a theft deterrent.
-Note: On vehicles equipped with a manual transmission, the indicator will flash when the ignition is in the 1 (LOCK) position. - When the ignition is in the 3 (ON) position, the indicator will glow for 3 seconds, then turn off, to indicate normal system functionality.
+When the ignition is in the off position, the indicator will flash once every two seconds to indicate the SecuriLockTM system is functioning as a theft deterrent.

+• When the ignition is in the on position, the indicator will glow for three seconds, then turn off, to indicate normal system functionality.

-If a problem occurs with the SecuriLockTM system, the indicator will flash rapidly or glow steadily when the ignition is in the 3 (ON) position.
+If a problem occurs with the SecuriLockTM system, the indicator will flash rapidly or glow steadily when the ignition is in the on position.
 If this occurs, the vehicle should be taken to an authorized dealer for service.